England players should not miss international duty to play in IPL: Atherton | Sports-Games

 ''Ben Stokes is a viable alternative, having done an excellent job as a stand-in briefly in the summer.
 His bowling is starting to wind down, and, as he may not get into England's best T20 side now, he can be given a breather during those matches,'' Atherton added.

-''There is no way Silverwood will (or should) survive the Ashes, which should allow a reorganisation of the coaching and selecting responsibilities.''
+''There is no way Silverwood will (or should) survive the Ashes, which should allow a reorganization of the coaching and selecting responsibilities.''
 The fourth Test begins in Sydney on January 5.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)